 All items stored outside such as trash cans, recycling bins, compost containers, yard equipment, doghouses, etc. are not permitted where visible from grade level of a neighboring Unit, the Master Association Property and a public or private street with landscaping approved by the DRC.

-Storage sheds and green houses are only permitted in rear and side yards enclosed by six (6) 65
+Storage sheds and green houses are only permitted in rear and side yards enclosed by six feet high masonry walls.

-GPN | DESIGN GUIDELINES

-Section IV: Detached Condominium Homes

-feet high masonry walls.
 The top of the structure must be below the top of the wall and reasonably screened from view from grade level of a neighboring Unit, the Master Association Property and/or an adjacent street with substantial plant material approved by the DRC.

 I. LANDSCAPE ACCESSORIES